Aurora Hunt Aurora Hunt

 How We Reviewed This Guide

-• Aurora Hunt appears in the final section as one disclosed first-party example of how forecast products turn raw space-weather inputs into a user-facing signal.
+• Aurora Hunt appears only as a disclosed first-party example of how a consumer forecast can package raw inputs into a local viewing signal.

 Primary Sources